khubyar/sample-sns-sqs-multi-region/README.md

     ```
 1. Change directory to:
     ```
-    cd sample-sns-sqs-multi-region
+    cd sample-sns-sqs-multi-regionno
     ```
-1. [Optional] Configure your regions.
-By defaut, we will deploy stacks on us-east-1 and us-west-2.
-If you want to change those regions, edit ./bin/config.sh, on lines 5 and 6:
+1. [Optional] Configure deployment regions.
+The default configuration deploys to us-east-1 (primary) and us-west-2 (secondary).
+If you want to change it, edit ./bin/config.sh, on lines 5 and 6:
     ```bash
     #!/bin/bash
     export STACK_NAME=sns-sqs-multi-region